 Our response to our brain's constant questioning of our place in the world has been to construct mystical views of ourselves.
 Human exceptionalism is the ideological status quo, central to the teachings of our religious and secular beliefs.
 It is perhaps understandable that schools of thought encoded before Darwin would be blindly anthropocentric, but there is little excuse for much of the scientific community trailing in this errant wake.
 We believe in our own preeminence to a degree that words like arrogance and hubris struggle to fully capture.
 We believe that the earth, evolution, life and the universe itself would have no meaning or purpose if we had not happened into it and that everything is and should be completely subservient to human desire.
 Egocentric thinking lies, unquestioned, at the heart of our philosophies and actions.
 Perhaps the starkest evidence of this cosmic delusion is the name we have chosen for our own species - Homo Sapien, the wise ape.

 It is without question that through a particular sort of intelligence humans have come to dominate the other species of this world.
 All animals descend from the same tree and naturally share many characteristics to differing degrees.
 We shouldn't forget that in so many other ways other animals are superior to us.
 Many can see, hear, smell and taste more keenly than we do, we now know some can sense whole spectrums only recently known to human science.
 Perhaps one day we will learn some have the ability to feel, empathise, love or suffer more deeply than we do.
 People find it difficult to imagine that any other animal could evolve in the future to have the distinctive capabilities which humans have, despite the fact that we have common ancestors, despite the fact that we evolved from very simple forms of life.
 The possibility that humanity might be matched or superseded in evolutionary terms is interesting, not because this is imminently likely, but primarily because such a possibility is inconceivable to most people.
-It is a thought experiment that tells us something interesting about our way of perceiving ourselves: separate, alone, magical, vain, conveniently deluded.
+It is a thought experiment that tells us something interesting about our way of perceiving ourselves: separate, alone, magical, vain and conveniently deluded.

 It is predictable enough that an intelligent, dominant species such as humanity, devoid of the wisdom to govern its own behaviour, will eventually bring the natural world to a state of decline.
 Evolution is a chaotic process, not the self-balancing system some profess it to be; humanity would never have been able to affect the world as it has if that were true.
 There is little limit to the expansion of our species other than the ability to survive and reproduce.
 With the adaptability our intelligence allows us, we are able to expand and modify our environments, extending natural limits we would have otherwise faced.
 We have caused the extinction of many species, at little gain to ourselves, but also at little immediate consequence as we are able to turn our gaze to the next unfortunate victim.
 Time and time again throughout our history we have exhausted the fertility of the soil in productive areas around the globe, and although this has led to great suffering, social upheaval and the passing of civilizations, as a species it has merely halted our progress momentarily.
 We leave behind a desert and then simply seek the next fertile patch to denude, forgetting the path we have travelled in the historical blindness of our individual lifetimes.
 Even now we understand this history and how deeply our interaction with the environment has shaped our civilisations, few pause to reflect on it.

 How long we can continue on this path is difficult to foresee.
 What is clear is that we live on a planet which is essentially a closed system.
 Our ability to manipulate our environment will enable us to continue to abide on a degraded planet, though what quality of life we will have in this future is uncertain.
 We have already become used to a diminished natural world and cannot comprehend the more abundant vibrant earth that once was, so we expect those in the future to follow our path, they will know little more than the lesser world they inherit.
 In ruining the richness and vibrancy of the world in which our consciousness exists, in turning it into an environment ever more human-centred, safe, logical, ordered, predictable, we lose something of our own freedom, our wildness, our potential selves.
-For those with empathy, when the wild creature runs free, when they soar, something inside of them runs free and soars.
+For people with empathy, when the wild creature runs free, when they soar, something inside of us runs free and soars.
 We might never be able to measure what we have lost in our treatment of the natural world, but there is no doubt we are lesser spirits for it.

 Of course, we can ponder the sustainability of our species as it stumbles like a self-oriented child through the natural world, we can ask the question of how long we can continue to cause extinction and desolation in the world without great cost to ourselves, but surely a being of any philosophical or ethical depth must at some point ask itself, what right has a single species among so many to do this, to destroy the living systems of a shared world?
 Are we an oppressor species?